Love & Hate: firstname.lastname@example.org

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

 Occasionally, at our discretion, we may include or offer third party products or services on our website.
 These third party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

 Google’s advertising requirements can be summed up by Google’s Advertising Principles.
 They are put in place to provide a positive experience for users. https://support.google.com/adwordspolicy/answer/1316548?hl=en

-= We have enabled Google AdSense on our site.
+= We have not enabled Google AdSense on our site.
 We use Anonymous Ads for display ads.

 California Online Privacy Protection Act

 = By a “Last updated” note at the top of this page.